-New features in recent Windows updates will help you customize your PC, increase security, and get more creative with Windows 10.
+New features in recent Windows updates will help you customize your PC, increase security, and get more creative with Windows.
 With these updates, it'll also be easier to get things done on your PC and across your other devices, including syncing to Android phones (7.0 or later).

 Ready to start?
-See Get the Windows 10 May 2021 Update.
+See Get the latest Windows update.

 Stay up to date while staying in your flow